iMrDJAi/iMrDJAi-MDE/README.md

 - [ ] Add customizable text length limit.
 - [ ] More unexpected work.
 - [ ] First release.
+## Problems
+- [ ] I need to find a way to apply aspect ratio on Youtube iframes.
+It should be: aspect-ratio: 16:9, max-width: 100%, min-width: 200px.
 ## Future plans
 - Add Codemirror and customize the markdown mode to add the new tags.
 - Add new tags: